ablab/spades/README.md

 # Feedback and bug reports

 Please, leave your comments and bug reports at [our GitHub repository tracker](https://github.com/ablab/spades/issues).
-If you have any troubles running SPAdes, please attach us `params.txt` and `spades.log` from the output folder.
+If you have any troubles running SPAdes, please attach `params.txt` and `spades.log` from the output folder.